If you have Small Intestine Bacterial Overgrowth (SIBO) or IBS (Irritable Bowel Syndrome) you may have heard of the Low-FODMAP diet.

 Angela Pifer: “It is… but the symptoms are affected, SIBO is not getting worse.
 On the studies that we look at, three weeks or four weeks, six weeks on a high FODMAP diet, methane does not get worse and hydrogen doesn’t go up.
 So it’s just the symptoms [that get worse].

-The fear that is brought about by this, that the SIBO is getting worse.
+The fear is that SIBO is getting worse.
 They’re going to keep restricting and restricting.

-At the SIBO Symposium this year, they had a nutrition track which was lovely.
+At the SIBO Symposium this year, they had a lovely nutrition track .
 Half that track was around anxiety around food, fear around food, and eating disorders.
 I’m not saying that everyone that’s on a FODMAP diet has an eating disorder by any means.
 When you put somebody on that restrictive of a diet, and they get on that for a long period of time, there’s going to be food fear.
-There’s going to be anxiety bred.
-It’s going to be disordered eating to a degree because all of that that’s being bred.”
+It’s going to be disordered eating to a degree because of all of the anxiety being bred.”

 Dr. Mark Pimentel, MD: “The Low-FODMAP Diet is Unhealthy”